Subqueries

 2. Substitution Phase: The subquery is replaced with its results before the main query executes

 This approach ensures that subqueries are properly evaluated before being used in the main query’s WHERE clause.
+Non-correlated subqueries are executed only once.

 Examples